-• Diebold, F. X., Forecasting in Economics, Business, Finance and Beyond, Department of Economics, University of Pennsylvania.
+- Diebold, F. X., Forecasting in Economics, Business, Finance and Beyond, Department of Economics, University of Pennsylvania. - Stock, J. and Watson, M., Introduction to Econometrics, 4th Edition, Pearson.

-The PDF version of both books are available on HuskyCT to download.
 In addition to the recommended textbooks, a series of lecture notes which follow the material presented in class will be posted on HuskyCT.
 You should check this page regularly.
+The recommended textbooks and lecture notes are complements to the lectures, not substitutes.